ragu-manjegowda/config/.config/awesome/README.md

 ### 6. Other misc apps
 *  Install `ranger` as it is used as file browser.
+* Install `w3m-img` for image preview in terminal.

 ### 7. Other configurations
 * Wifi connection needs to be updated in configuration/config.lua